andrew henderson menu

 The government was also highly concerned about the misuse of digital currencies for fraud and money laundering.

-Currently, the future of crypto in China seems to be pretty bleak with no optimistic turn in near future, so it’s best to be wary of this region, in particular, if you are a crypto person.
+Currently, the future of crypto in China seems to be pretty bleak, with no optimistic turn in the near future, so it’s best to be wary of this region, in particular, if you are a crypto enthusiast.

 2. The Netherlands